 Using Duo when logging in to GU systems like Canvas, GMS, and Gmail helps ensure that only authorized people are accessing our data.
 A second factor of verification like a Duo push prevents hackers and thieves from stealing information that is important to us.
-Setting your Duo alerts for “push” rather than SMS or Duo call is a small but crucial difference that will help the university a great deal in cutting costs.

 If you don’t see the option to “push,” your device is not fully configured.
 Please consult these instructions to add a mobile phone number to your Duo account if a land line was previously enrolled.

 Installing the latest computer and software updates keep your devices running smoothly and securely.
 Instructions for updating various operating systems and software applications can be found below.

 You should be on the latest version of Zoom (currently Version 5.0.1).
 As of May 30, all Zoom users will be required to be on Version 5.0.1.

 Click on the Customize and Control Google Chrome icon (the three dots in the upper right-hand corner of the window), choose Help>>About Google Chrome.
 Chrome will automatically install updates.

 Click on the About Google Chrome in the drop-down menu under Chrome on the toolbar (at the top left of your screen next to the Apple), to search for updates.

 - Updating Windows 10